Jeep Wrangler pricing and specs announced

-Full details of the Europe-bound Jeep Wrangler have been revealed, with first models set to arrive in late 2018.
+Full details and pricing of the new Jeep Wrangler have been revealed.

-Much like the old Land Rover Defender, the Wrangler’s design has been a case of evolution rather than revolution over several decades, and the old-school looks remain key to its appeal.
+Bringing together Jeep's legendary off-road prowess with superior on-road comfort, authentic style and state-of-the-art technology, the Wrangler’s design has been a case of evolution rather than revolution, and the old-school looks remain key to its appeal.
 As a result, the 2018 car looks largely the same as the current generation.

 However, a fresh headlight and grille design is a highlight, while it’s set to be offered in a wider range of open-top and roofless versions than the current model is.

 There’s over 200 MOPAR accessories and performance upgrades available for the new Wrangler too, including special LED lights for off-roading, beefy bumper kits and even lift kits.

 Inside there’s been a more thorough redesign, with improved high-quality materials featuring.
 The infotainment system is available with a 7in or 8.4in touchscreen depending on trim level, and uses Jeep’s latest UConnect system.

 Safety systems have taken a step up too, with a blind-spot monitoring system, rear-cross detection and a rear-view camera all available.

 The Wrangler engine range is enhanced with the introduction of two new units – the 2.2-litre MultiJet II turbo diesel and the 2.0-litre turbocharged in-line four-cylinder petrol.
 All Wrangler engine options are linked to an eight-speed automatic transmission, new for this model.